top of page

 Conceptualize in the field.

-Year 1 we go to Costa Rica to learn net zero engineering and architectural references from firms across the globe.
+We go to cities in worldwide to learn net zero engineering and architectural references from firms across the globe.

 We meet in-person and work out conceptual ideas, final critiques on projects in-person.